WHEN SHE WINS, EVERYONE DOES

 IT'S HER TERM

-Her Term is a Georgia-based initiative created to recruit women to run for public office at the local, state, and national levels.
+Her Term is a Georgia-based initiative created to recruit progressive women to run for public office at the state level.
 Our name reflects the ownership and responsibility women take when they are elected to lead and serve.
 It's Her Term - and it's her turn.

 We take a data-driven approach to finding qualified and progressive women who we believe can and will win.
 They come from different backgrounds and roles in their private lives, and have different areas of interest, but they share a commitment to ensuring our government meets the needs, and reflects the will of its constituents.